Audrey Hepburn is one of classic Hollywood's best actresses.

 Breakfast at Tiffany's

 What can be said about 'Breakfast at Tiffany's' that hasn't already been said?
 The smart, funny, touching flick still holds up wonderfully almost 60 years later (that is, aside from the characterisation of Mr. Yunioshi).
 It features one of the most famous movie cats - simply named Cat - as well as one of the best rain-set scenes ever.
+And you gotta love that opening.

 My Fair Lady